Vitória, Espírito Santo

 The city has two major ports: the Port of Vitória and the Port of Tubarão.
 These ports are part of the largest port complex of the country, which are considered the best in quality of Brazil.
-The city, which lies on the coast, has proximity to the mountains of Espírito Santo.
+The city, which lies on the coast, is close to the mountains of Espírito Santo.
 Through the city's port authority, the city council also manages the Trindade and Martim Vaz islands, 1,100 km off the coast, which are important meteorological bases because of their strategic position: located in an area of dispersion of air masses.

 Geography

 Vitória is a city located on the southeastern coast of Brazil.
-It belongs to the state of Espírito Santo, with the role of the capital of the capital.
+It belongs to the state of Espírito Santo, with the role of the capital of the state.
 Its territory extends over 97.12 km2, being one of the smallest cities in the state and the smallest among the 27 Brazilian capitals.

 Located in Vitória Bay, it is divided between the mainland and the island of Vitória.
 The municipality has an outlet, to the east, to the Atlantic Ocean and borders three other municipalities: Serra, to the north, Cariacica to the west, and Vila Velha to the south.
 Together with them and the municipalities of Fundão, Guarapari and Viana, it forms the Metropolitan Region of Vitória, also called Greater Vitória.

 The city of Vitória integrates the domain of the coastal plain.
 Its substrate is divided between an area of folds and another of sedimentary deposits, which gives it a very rugged relief composed of hills, some of them derived from residual forms, gently undulating terrains and plains.
 The city is part of the Atlantic Forest, a biome that extends along the eastern coast of Brazil, as well as part of the coastal-marine system.
 In this way, the plant cover of Espírito Santo is composed of tropical forests, mangroves, sandbanks and dune vegetation.

 Two rivers are responsible for supplying the Metropolitan Region of Vitória: Santa Maria da Vitória river and Jucu river.
 The beaches that make up the coast of the city are the beaches of Camburi, Curva da Jurema and Castanheiras.
 The municipality of Vitória is composed of 80 neighborhoods, which are divided into nine different administrative regions: